ninest/swipeable_card/README.md

 ## Issues and limitation
 ### `outsideScreenHorizontalValue`
-This value should not be required, as it is found through trial and error.
+This value should not be required, as it is find through trial and error.
 We can remove the requirement of this value once we found a way to properly animate a widget going off screen using `Align`.

 ## Other information
 Project start date: 1 May, 2020.